-The Court will review the request and, if satisfied that the required information has been supplied, it will issue an arrest warrant.
+The court will review the request and, if satisfied that the required information has been supplied, it will issue an arrest warrant.

-To satisfy a court, it will need to be satisfied that the Extradition Request also includes:
+To satisfy a court, it will need to be satisfied that the extradition request also includes:

-- Details of the Defendant;
+- details of the requested person;

-- If accused – proof of a warrant for arrest or provisional arrest;
+- if accused – proof of a warrant for arrest or provisional arrest;

-- If convicted – proof of conviction and sentence;
+- if convicted – proof of conviction and sentence;

-- Evidence of information that justifies the issue of a warrant for arrest in the UK
+- evidence of information that justifies the issue of a warrant for arrest in the UK.

 Extradition Hearing | Secretary of State Decision

-If, at the Hearing the Court is satisfied that:
+If the court is satisfied that: